Kawai CN33 – Satin Black

 "It seems to have everything you'd need and the layout is very neat"

 "After trying several digital pianos I plumped for the Kawai CN33.
-I tried several models
+I tried several models including

 a Casio one which wasn't bad for the price, a couple Classenti models which were better than the